Heinirich/csvcomparer/README.md

 # where do I add CSV files?
-Navigate to public/csv folder and add if you dont want to use import module.
+Navigate to public/csv folder and add if you dont want to use import csv.

 # Potential error
 1. Invalid DB credentials may make the project not to work.
 Add them accordingly to .env and it will work like a charm